alex0207s/HCP-Front-end/README.md

 # HCP-Front-end
 Curriculum: Database Management 2020 Spring </br>

-In this course, we're assigned the final project to create an website.</br>

-We chosen to create an website for our club, HCP.</br>
+In this course, we're assigned the final project to create an website.We chosen to create an website for our club, HCP.</br>

 HCP is an acronym for "Happiness Color Programming".</br>